MicrosoftDocs/security/zero-trust/zero-trust-ramp-overview.md

 :::image type="content" source="./media/zero-trust-ramp-overview/zero-trust-architecture.png" alt-text="The overall architecture for Zero Trust" lightbox="./media/zero-trust-ramp-overview/zero-trust-architecture.png":::

 The RaMP initiatives for Zero Trust address all of the elements of this architecture.
-As you step through the initiatives, we will show which parts are being covered.
+As you step through the initiatives, we'll show which parts are being covered.

 ## Next step